-5.1 INTRODUCTION
+5.1 Introduction

 - 5.1.1.
 The maps in Chapters 3 and 4 indicate a strategic network of routes for walking and cycling respectively covering the whole city.
 The LCWIP guidance states that these routes should be audited to determine where improvements are required.
 A prioritisation process was used to determine an initial list of routes for auditing. - 5.1.2.
 A balanced set of prioritisation criteria were chosen.
-The criteria covered the following themes: - Existing and potential future cycling demand38; - Strategic transport projects and priorities; - Economy; - Education; - Housing; and - Public health.

-The criteria, the data used and parameters applied are set out in Table 5.1.
+The criteria covered the following themes: - Existing and potential future cycling demand; - Strategic transport projects and priorities; - Economy; - Education; - Housing; and - Public health. - 5.1.3.
+The criteria, the data used, and parameters applied are set out in Table 5.1.
+As inferred in para.
+2.5.10 and in common with many UK areas, there is currently limited available data on footfall across the city. - 5.1.4.

-- 5.1.3.
 Reference numbers were assigned to the cycling corridors for the prioritisation process.
 As the chosen criteria for cycling routes included existing and potential cycling flows, the prioritisation process needed to be able to capture all relevant origin-destination travel flows.
 A single reference was therefore given to each desire line corridor (e.g. from Hayling Ferry to Gosport), rather than shorter sections of route.
-Many of the corridor references overlap with each other for part of their length. - 5.1.4.
+Many of the corridor references overlap with each other for part of their length. - 5.1.5.
 Each Key Walking Route was disaggregated into sections, usually from the connection point with one key walking route to the connecting point with another, and not more than 2km in length.
 This aligned to 2km distance threshold for Key Waking Routes in LCWIP guidance.
-These sections were also assigned a reference number. - 5.1.5.
+These sections were also assigned a reference number. - 5.1.6.
 Each cycling corridor or section of Key Walking Route was then scored against the criteria.
 The cycling desire line corridors varied in length significantly.
 To ensure that the prioritisation process did not favour longer distance routes (which would tend to intersect with more homes, key employment areas, and so on), the results were reported on a 'per kilometre' basis for the majority of the criteria.
-Where the criteria resulted in low numbers or binary results (e.g. yes / no answers) these were scored for the route as a whole.
+Where the criteria resulted in low numbers or binary results (e.g., yes / no answers) these were scored for the route as a whole.
 The Key Walking Routes were of more consistent lengths and so were considered as a full route.